-1 day Reflection Room 2 - 5 days Internal Suspension Reflection Room Internal Suspension 2 x C3 in one dayFailure in C3 room Theft Wilful damage to property The state of the state Failure to wear School uniform which has been provided or to correct uniform once a pass has expired Behaviour which calls into question the good name of the Academy in or beyond Academy time First instance of: Arguing back including saying 'why?'
+1 day Reflection Room 2 - 5 days Internal Suspension Reflection Room Internal Suspension 2 x C3 in one day Failure in C3 room Failure to wear School uniform which has been provided or to correct uniform once a pass has expired Behaviour which calls into question the good name of the Academy in or beyond Academy time First instance of: Arguing back including saying 'why?'
 Refusing a reasonable instruction (Take up time will always be given) or.
 Walking away and/or not speaking to staff when being spoken to (Safe space will always be offered) Smoking/vaping or in possession of prohibited items.
-Bullying/discrimination including homophobia and racism Mobile phone seen or heard or Yondr pouch deliberately damaged Making a false allegation against a member of staff Perpetrator of verbal sexual harassment Second instance of: Arguing back including saying 'why?'
+Bullying/discrimination including homophobia and racism Theft Wilful damage to property Mobile phone seen or heard or Yondr pouch deliberately damaged Making a false allegation against a member of staff Perpetrator of verbal sexual harassment Second instance of: Arguing back including saying 'why?'
 Refusing a reasonable instruction (Take up time will always be given) or.
 Walking away and/or not speaking to staff when being spoken to (Safe space will always be offered) Smoking/vaping or in possession of prohibited items.
-Bullying/discrimination including nomophobia and racism Bullying/discrimination including homophobia and racism.
+Bullving/discrimination including homophobia and racism.

-Detention Non Attendance Escalation
+Detention Non Attendance Escalation →

-30 minute Detention → 60 minute Detention → 2 hour Detention → 1 Day Reflection Room
+30 minute Detention

+60 minute Detention

+2 hour Detention

+1 Day Reflection Room